Portsmouth Pumping Station Redirect and Trunk Watermain

 Linear Section - Phase 2A - Front Road & King Street West, from Sand Bay Lane to Country Club Drive - Current Construction Phase

-- The Construction Contract for Phase 2A of the Linear Section(s) has been awarded to EBC Inc., with construction commencement in July 2021.
-Once the amended approvals and revised construction methodologies are received an update will be provided.
+- The Construction Contract for Phase 2A of the Linear Section(s) was awarded to EBC Inc., with construction commencement in July 2021.

 Linear Section - Phase 2B - King Street West, Union Street & Kennedy Street, from Country Club Drive to Sir John A MacDonald Boulevard